jannelson36/FlutterwaveGateway/README.md

 ## Getting Started
 ### To run

 localhost:8080/src/API/paymentForm.php

-Edit the paymentForm.php and processPayment.php files to suit your purpose.
+Edit the paymentForm.php and processPayment.php files in src/API to suit your purpose.
 Both files are well documented.

 ### Setting Up Environment Variables